pbchase/gnvpb/_posts/2020-01-22-ladies-day.md

 ---
 <!--more-->

-On Saturday, February 15th, the 300 Club will be hosting Ladies Day.
+On Saturday, 2/15/2020, the 300 Club will be hosting Ladies Day.

 **Location:** The 300 Club where we have 7 courts
 **Start time:** 2pm but come any time after 2pm